Gracilisuchus: Skull

 A number of characteristics of the skull can be used to distinguish Gracilisuchus.
 Its skull openings are relatively large, with the antorbital fenestra occupying 30-36% of the skull roof's length and the eye socket occupying 35-42% of the skull roof's length.
 Additionally, the supratemporal fenestra is, uniquely, wider than it is long.
-Within the eye socket, there is a sclerotic ring, and the ossicles (bony segments) comprising the ring contact but do not overlap each other.
+Within the eye socket, there is a scleral ring, and the ossicles (bony segments) comprising the ring contact but do not overlap each other.
 Unlike its closest relatives, Turfanosuchus and Yonghesuchus, but convergent upon Tropidosuchus, early theropods, and the Crocodylomorpha, the lacrimal bone is as tall as the eye socket instead of being significantly shorter.

 Behind the eye socket, the vertical process of the jugal bone is uniquely straight.
 The backward process of the jugal is located underneath the forward process of the quadratojugal bone, convergent upon Erpetosuchus, Postosuchus, Polonosuchus, and the Crocodylomorpha, unlike Turfanosuchus and Yonghesuchus where they are the other way around.
 Furthermore, a postfrontal bone is present, with an outer process that is uniquely long and extends over the back of the eye socket.
 There is also a postparietal bone, which is small and triangular.
 At the back of the skull, the posttemporal foramen is large relative to the skull's width.
 Also unlike Turfanosuchus and Yonghesuchus, Gracilisuchus has four teeth in the premaxilla instead of five, like Prestosuchus, Saurosuchus, Fasolasuchus, Batrachotomus, the Rauisuchidae, and the Crocodylomorpha.
 There is no cutting edge, or carina, at the front of the premaxillary teeth, and they lack serrated denticles on either the front or rear edges.